anti-matt-er/HHN/README.md

 - `<Name>` *must* be surrounded by double quotes
 - **Hero**\
 	**`<Seat/Position>=HERO`**
-	- *may* be used to signify that the indicated player is the Hero (owner of the hand history)
+	- *May* be used to signify that the indicated player is the Hero (owner of the hand history)
 	- `HERO` *must* be in all-caps, and *must not* be surrounded by double quotes to distinguish it from a name entry
 	- This *may* be present with or without the corresponding player's name entry